Adam May (footballer): 2017–18 season

 Following his successful loan spell at Sutton United, May played a prominent part in Portsmouth's 2017–18 pre-season, with new manager Kenny Jackett keen to integrate young players into the first-team squad.
 Due to the departure of club captain Michael Doyle, May began the new season as first-choice midfield partner to Danny Rose in Jackett's preferred 4–2–3–1 formation.

 2018–19 season

 At the start of the 2018–19 season, May signed for Aldershot Town on a loan deal until the 5 December 2018.
 He made 12 league appearances for the club before being recalled slightly prematurely by Jackett for Pompeys EFL Trophy round 2 match against Arsenal U21s on 4 December, in which he hit the upright and the crossbar across both halves.
 May was awarded man of the match and Portsmouth went on to win the game 2–1.

+Portsmouth won the EFL Trophy that season, beating Sunderland in the final.
+May played 4 out of the 8 total games in their successful campaign.